struct/isoalloc/README.md

 * When custom zones are destroyed they are overwritten and marked PROT_NONE to prevent use-after-free
 * Big zone meta data lives at a random offset from its base page
 * A call to `realloc` will always return a new chunk.
 Use `PERM_FREE_REALLOC` to make these free's permanent
+* Enable `FUZZ_MODE` in the Makefile to verify all zones upon every alloc/free operation

 ## Building